 The media industry is predominantly funded by advertising.
 Cover charges on regular publications rarely come close to paying for all the work that has gone into them.
 If you’re considering a career in print of any kind (publishing, journalism etc) you should be aware that the industry has suffered with the advent of the internet and new technology such as iPads and Kindles.
 That may change as publications adapt, but some print outlets have implemented job cutbacks and seen declines in revenue.

 Major players in broadcast media have their own apprenticeship schemes.
-In the past, the BBC has run a local apprenticeship programme for radio and regional schemes for journalism and digital media.
-Dates to apply are rarely announced in advance so you’ll need to sign up to the BBC’s jobs site or check back regularly for vacancies.
-Sky, Channel 4 and ITV all run similar schemes for a wide range of job roles.
+For example, the BBC has previously run regional apprenticeships in production and digital journalism.
+Sky, Channel 4 and ITV have all run similar schemes for a wide range of job roles.
+Dates to apply are rarely announced in advance so you’ll need to sign up to the organisation’s jobs site or check back regularly for vacancies.

 Apprenticeships on newspapers are known as traineeships.
 School leavers are advised to enquire to papers in their local area about positions and programmes.
-National newspapers, such as The Guardian, have a larger apprenticeship programme each year, although this usually focuses more on commerce- and marketing-related jobs.
+Some national newspapers have a larger apprenticeship programme each year, although these usually focus more on commerce- and marketing-related jobs.

 There are a lot of companies around the country that offer design or advertising apprenticeships and will publicly list their vacancies on job sites.
 Consider your options and decide whether you want to try for a competitive design or advertising scheme at one of the big media outlets mentioned above or apply through your local jobs boards for a role with a smaller employer.

 Budding photographers can also apply for apprenticeships with major employers, but locally-run studios and individuals may also seek assistants or trainees.
 The apprenticeship normally starts with a lot of shadowing (observation) and carrying equipment before you’re allowed to get behind the lens.